 To examine the role of housing supply, we fix housing supply for one period or three periods after the policy reform, then allow housing supply to respond afterwards.
 In each experiment, the economy eventually converges to the steady state of the counterfactual economy.
 In another experiment, we permanently fix housing supply and the economy converges to the steady state of the counterfactual economy with fixed housing supply.
-For each of the three experiments, we re-solve the transition dynamics and re-calculate the welfare effects on existing households by initial housing status.
+For each of the three experiments, we re-solve the transition dynamics and re-calculate the welfare effects on existing households by initial housing status, and the results are reported in the second to fourth panels of Table C-3.
 We find that due to temporarily fixed housing supply, the initial increase in house price is larger while the initial drop in rental price is more moderate, compared with the price dynamics in Figure 9.
 As a result, the welfare gain of renters is slightly smaller and the welfare loss of landlords is also slightly smaller, compared with the results in Table 10.
 Overall, the results in both experiments are similar to those reported in Table 10, with the average welfare loss slightly larger than in the variable housing supply case.
 In the experiment with permanently fixed housing supply, a similar pattern is observed, but the drops in the average welfare gain of renters and average welfare loss of landlords and more significant.
-Consistent with what we find in the steady state analysis, these results suggest the elasticity of housing supply plays only a minor role in determining the welfare effect of the policy change.
+Consistent with what we find in the steady-state analysis, these results suggest the elasticity of housing supply plays only a minor role in determining the welfare effect of the policy change.